Hope is good; it’s important to be optimistic.

 Before taking anything, understand these potential side effects.
 Decide if they might be worth the risk.

-You might consider getting outside during the day, exercise, and a regular sleep schedule might be the better way to go in trying to help your insomnia.
+You might consider getting outside during the day, exercising, and a regular sleep schedule might be the better way to go in trying to help your insomnia.

 In addition to sleeping better, exercise has the side effects of better health, better mood, and increased strength.